 🌎 Origin

 This lovely, moist cake is an essential dessert in the Caribbean.
-It’s not only served during the holidays but It’s also served at nearly every celebration!
+It’s not only served during the holidays but also at nearly every celebration!

-Most households have their own version of the cake, but the recipe you see here is pretty standard.
-It’s a unique cake that you are going to absolutely love!
+Most households have their version of the cake, but the recipe you see here is pretty standard.
+It’s a unique cake that you are going to love!

 Amazing Flavor!
 The flavor of this boozy, fruity cake is out of this world delicious!
 The sweet port wine and rum paired with the lime and spices is so special!